Read This First

 - Example to Illustrate: While emotions are a significant component of what people often describe as spiritual experiences, it’s important to recognize the distinct contexts and sources of each.

-- Revised Table: You’re right, there’s definitely a connection and potential overlap between emotions (immaterial) and spirituality.
+- Revised Table: There’s definitely a connection and potential overlap between emotions (immaterial) and spirituality.

 Prompt 4: ChatGPT provided the distinction shown below.
 However, it appears that “a profound sense” is indistinguishable from an emotional feeling.
 Weigh in on this.

-The section turns on Distinction Between Profound Sense and Emotional Feeling and Illustration in the Table.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Distinction Between Profound Sense and Emotional Feeling and Illustration in the Table in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Distinction Between Profound Sense and Emotional Feeling distinct from Illustration in the Table.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Distinction Between Profound Sense and Emotional Feeling distinct from Illustration in the Table.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-At this stage, the gain is not memorizing the conclusion but learning to think with A profound sense, Commonalities, Differences, and Dependencies, and Explanation.
+Treat A profound sense, Commonalities, Differences, and Dependencies, and Explanation as handles, not slogans.
 The charitable version of the argument should be kept alive long enough for the real weakness to become visible.
 The metaphysical pressure is to distinguish what must be true, what may be true, and what language merely makes easy to imagine.

 Feeling joy when seeing a loved one.
 This is an emotional response arising from brain activity and psychological processes.